-When the controller detects an invalid CRC, the $I^2C$ controller will NACK the CRC, which causes the $I^2C$ responder to go to an idle state.
+When the master detects an invalid CRC, the $I^2C$ master will NACK the CRC, which causes the $I^2C$ slave to go to an idle state.

-Figure 14-3.
-IC Read without Repeated Start
+☑ 14-3.
+IC Read Without Repeated Start

-14.3 SPI Communications Interface
+14.3 SPI Communications

-The SPI interface in the BQ76942 device operates as a responder-only interface with an optional CRC check.
-If the OTP has not been programmed, the BQ76942 device will initially power up by default in 400 kHz IC mode, while other device versions will initially powerup by default in SPI mode with CRC enabled, as described in the Device Comparison Table.
-The OTP setting to select SPI mode can be programmed into the BQ76942 on the manufacturing line, then when the device powers up, it enters SPI mode automatically.
-The host can also change the serial communication setting while in CONFIG\UPDATE mode, although the device will not immediately change communication mode upon exit of CONFIG\UPDATE mode, in order to avoid losing communications during evaluation or production.
+The SPI interface in the BQ769142 device operates as a slave-only interface with an optional CRC check.
+If the OTP has not been programmed, the BQ769142 device initially powers up by default in 400 kHz IC mode, while other device versions will initially power up by default in SPI mode with CRC enabled, as described in the Device Comparison Table.
+The OTP setting to select SPI mode can be programmed into the BQ769142 on the manufacturing line, then when the device powers up, it automatically enters SPI mode.
+The host can also change the serial communication setting while in CONFIG\UPDATE mode, although the device will not immediately change communication mode upon exit of CONFIG\UPDATE mode to avoid losing communications during evaluation or production.
 The host can reset the device or write the SWAP\TO\SPI() subcommand to change the communications interface to SPI immediately.